makrai/notes/bollmann21-error-anal-morph-eacl-best.md

 * in particular in morphologically complex languages (Bender, 2009; Søgaard+ 2018; Tsarfaty+ 2020)
-* If the model has generally seen fewer words in instrumental case, this can lead to systematic errors on this class of inflections.
+* If the model has generally seen fewer words in instrumental case, this can lead to systematic errors on this class of inflections
 * Nowadays, many NLP systems use
   * statistically learned subword units e.g. byte-pair encodings (Sennrich+ 16)
   * characters as input representations, which could allow gen to indiv affixes